Staff

 Board of Directors

-In Memory of our Founder: Rob Horwich
+In Memory of Our Founder Rob Horwich

 Staff

 Dr. Teri Allendorf (Executive Director) is committed to integrating communities into conservation.
 She has a passion for understanding local people around the world – their diversity, priorities, and values.
-There’s a conservationist in every village (usually many!) and with some assistance, they can change the world.
+There’s a conservationist in every village (usually many!) and they can change the world.
 Dr. Allendorf has worked on issues of local communities and conservation since 1994.
 She earned her PhD in Conservation Biology at the University of Minnesota and has substantial experience with conservation policy and community-level programs.
 She was a member of USAID’s Biodiversity Team, a Peace Corps Volunteer in Nepal, and has partnered with NGOs and communities on conservation issues in Nepal, Myanmar, China, and India.
 She has published numerous peer-reviewed articles in journals and taught courses at the University of Minnesota, University of Wisconsin-Madison, and Future Generations University, as well as short courses in India and Namibia.
 She also consulted on biodiversity projects for USAID in Tanzania, Mozambique, Uganda, Nepal, Guatemala, and Guyana.

 Apply to join our board of directors!